JxSorto007/it-portfolio/README.md

 # IT Portfolio - Active Directory & Cloud Identity Labs
-This repository contains hands-on IT projects demonstrating experience with on-premise Active Directory and cloud-based identity administration.
+This project documents a hands-on Active Directory lab built to practice common IT Support/System Administration tasks.
+This lab focuses on user and group management, access control through security groups, and troubleshooting authentication/permission issues in a Windows domain environment.

 ## Projects